-When defining boards targets there are 8 Questions to ask yourself
+Defining board targets – 8 Questions to ask yourself

 Board target aspirations UK

-It is all well and good to know what sort of organisation is right for you but another thing entirely to be able to name particular organisations that you would both like to be appointed to and are likely to appoint you.
-I can’t stress this enough.
-Defining a list of target organisations – by name – is critical.
-If I worked with a pyramid structure then this would be the base of the pyramid that EVERYTHING else was supported by.
+Most aspiring NEDs know vaguely what sorts of organisations they would like to be appointed to the board of.
+However, few can name particular organisations that they would BOTH like to be appointed to and who are likely to appoint them.
+I can’t stress this enough… defining a list of target NED organisations – by name – is critical.
+If you consider a pyramid structure, then this list is the pyramid’s base that supports everything you do.

 Ask yourself these 8 simple questions